-You can also manually configure which table should be used for full-text search using Metadata.
+You can also manually configure which table should be used for full-text search using querystring parameters or Metadata.
 You can set the associated FTS table for a specific table and you can also set one for a view - if you do that, the page for that SQL view will offer a search option.